ethereum/EIPs/EIPS/eip-social_recovery_interface_standard.md

 The `Identity` structure represents various types of guardians.
 The process of identity verification is as follows:

 - When the `signer` value in the declared entity is empty, this implies that the `Identity` entity is of EOA/SCA account type.
 In this case, `guardianVerifier` address should be the address of EOA/SCA (the actual signer).
-For permission verification of this `Identity` entity, one can use `SignatureChecker.isValidSignatureNow` from the [Openzeppelin](https://docs.openzeppelin.com/contracts/4.x/api/utils#SignatureChecker) library, which supports both ECDSA and ERC1271 signature verifications.
+For permission verification of this `Identity` entity, one can use `SignatureChecker.isValidSignatureNow` from the Openzeppelin library, which supports both ECDSA and [ERC-1271](./eip-1271.md) signature verifications.
 - When the `signer` value in the declared entity is non-empty, this suggests that the `Identity` entity is of non-account type.
 In this case, permission verification can be accomplished by calling `guardianVerifier` address contract instance through `IGuardianPermissionVerifier` interface.